andyaiken/skirmish/tasks.md

 * Show the XP required as a gauge
 * Show damage bonuses / resistances grouped by category
-* Show the level up panel beside the character sheet if required

 ### Encounter Map Panel